Midfielder Pepe Segarra moves the ball up field, Wednesday.

-Liberty finishes the year with an 11-6-1 record.
-The Flames posted their first 10-win season in four years when they posted the same 11-6-1 mark in 2014.
+Liberty finishes the year with an 10-6-1 record.
+The Flames posted their first 10-win season in four years when they posted a 11-6-1 mark in 2014.
 High Point moves to 10-5-3 overall.
 The Panthers will host the winner of No. 6 seed Presbyterian vs. No. 2 seed Radford on Sunday at Vert Stadium.

 The host Panthers struck less than four minutes into the first half of play.
 Off a corner kick from the left side of the field, midfielder Ryan Inman sent the ball to the far post.
 Forward Jonathan Bolanos came free and headed the ball into the right side of the net for his seventh goal of the year and a 1-0 edge at 3:04.

 Liberty countered and ended up with a corner kick of its own during the 11th minute.
 Off the corner kick by midfielder Ruben Garcia into the middle of the 18-yard box, defender Isidoro Garcia sent a header over the top of the goal for the Flames' first shot attempt of the contest.

 During the 23rd minute, Liberty midfielder Kevin Mendoza pushed a pass from the middle of the field behind the Panthers defense to put defender Nico Bellarde one-on-one with High Point goalkeeper Keegan Meyer inside the box.
 Bellarde get off a shot, but Meyer deflected the shot off his shoulder to prevent the goal.